Finitely presented groups with transcendental spectral radius

 \medbreak

+Our main result is the following: \begin{thm} There exists a finitely presented group $G$ such that the spectral radius $\rho(G,S)$ is transcendental for all finite symmetric generating sets $S$. \end{thm} This answers Question 7.2 of \cite{kassabov2024monotone}.
+In Section \ref{sec:other_para}, Theorem \ref*{thm:main} is extended to the exponential growth rate and the asymptotic entropy.

-As the proof for Theorem \ref*{thm:main} uses crucially that $G$ has undecidable Word Problem, we propose another result of the same flavor: \begin{thm} There exists a finitely generated group $G$ with decidable Word Problem such that the spectral radius $\rho(G,S)$ is transcendental for a specific generating set $S$. \end{thm} The construction uses classical $C'(1/6)$ small-cancellation theory.
-As a key ingredient, we use that these groups satisfy the Rapid Decay property (uniformly). \bigbreak
+Since the proof of Theorem \ref*{thm:main} uses crucially that $G$ has undecidable Word Problem, we propose another result of the same flavor: \begin{thm} There exists a finitely generated group $G$ with decidable Word Problem such that the spectral radius $\rho(G,S)$ is transcendental for a specific generating set $S$. \end{thm} The construction uses classical $C'(1/6)$ small-cancellation theory.
+As a key ingredient, we use that these groups satisfy the Rapid Decay property (uniformly):

+\begin{thm} If $G=\la S\mid R\ra$ is a $C'(\frac16)$ presentation (with $R$ possibly infinite), then $(G,d_S)$ has the Rapid Decay property with $P(r)=(10r+1)^3$ \pare{see Definition \ref{def:RD_prop}}. \end{thm} Arzhantseva and Dru\cb{t}u have already proven that $C'(1/10)$ groups have the Rapid Decay property \cite{smallcancel_RD}.
+Our proof is a simplification of their, and gives a single polynomial $P(r)$.
+A version of this proof, due to the second author, was first circulated in 2014.

+As a byproduct, we prove the continuity of the spectral radius on subset of $C'(1/6)$ presentations in the space of marked groups: \begin{cor} Let $G_i=\la S\mid R_i\ra$ be a sequence of $C'(1/6)$ presentations such that $(G_i,S)\to (G,S)$ in the space of marked groups, then $\rho(G_i,S) \to \rho(G,S)$. \end{cor} This means that, even though the spectral radius is a global invariant, it is determined by the local geometry of the Cayley graph, among $C'(1/6)$ groups.
+Of course, the same statement is not true in the entire space of marked groups, since free groups (with $\rho<1$) are residually finite and therefore limits of finite groups (with $\rho=1$). \bigbreak

-\textbf{Acknowledgments.} I'm grateful to Anna Erschler, Tatiana Nagnibeda and Igor Pak for comments and encouragements, to Denis Osin for sharing some ideas for \S\ref{sec:mainB}, and to Carl-Fredrik Nyberg-Brodda for sparing a few generators and relators in the last construction of \S\ref{sec:main}.
-The author was supported by the Swiss NSF grant 200020-200400.
+\textbf{Acknowledgments.} We are grateful to Anna Erschler, Tatiana Nagnibeda and Igor Pak for comments and encouragements, and to Carl-Fredrik Nyberg-Brodda for sparing a few generators and relators in the last construction of \S\ref{sec:main}.
+We thank the anonymous referees for their careful reading and useful explanations on entropy.
+The first author was supported by the Swiss NSF grant 200020-200400.

 {\arabic{thm}} \counterwithin{thm}{section}